galdo/ImageBlog/readme.md

 + the admin file which is your place to create new entries `admin.php`
 + the ImageBlog Library `lib/imageblog-0.1.php`

+Additionally there are more files to install concerning the template:

++ tpl/classic.conf.php
++ tpl/classic.css

 ## Configuration
 You have to set only four parameters to configure ImageBlog: